 Helping to Build NTPC’s Super Thermal Power Station

 Forward-looking alerts for executives and the frontline, along with a streamlined task schedule, helped a world-class project management team get even better.
-With Realization’s SMART Project Delivery, team Khargone achieved every milestone on time.
-Even before completion, plans were in place to use SMART Project Delivery on a second NTPC Thermal Power plant project.
+With Realization’s SMART Project Control, team Khargone achieved every milestone on time.
+Even before completion, plans were in place to use SMART Project Control on a second NTPC Thermal Power plant project.

 NTPC Limited is India’s largest energy conglomerate.
 Commissioned in 2019, the Khargone Super Thermal Power Station is a coal-based thermal power project in Madhya Pradesh.
 It’s India’s first ultra-super critical thermal power plant.
 The plant operates at above average efficiency levels in keeping with NTPC efforts to lower greenhouse gas emissions.